Quixote Winery

 Quixote Winery is a boutique winery in the Stags Leap District of Napa Valley, California.
 The winery produces organic red wine in the premium segment, and also features unusual, eclectic architecture and label design.

 Production and facilities

 Quixote Winery produces Petite Sirah (Quixote spells it as Petite Syrah) and Cabernet Sauvignon varietal wines, under the "Quixote" label.
-Fruit is sourced from the 27 acre, sustainably-farmed Stags’ Leap Ranch estate vineyard that was planted in 1996 located between Stags' Leap Winery and Shafer Vineyards.
-The wine, which retails at $60 to $100 per bottle ($25 for Rose), is bottled with screwcaps rather than corks for better quality and storage.
-The wines are highly rated and receive numerous awards.
+Fruit is sourced from the 27 acre, sustainably-farmed Stags’ Leap District estate vineyard that was planted in 1996 located between Stags' Leap Winery and Shafer Vineyards.
+The wine, which retails between $85 and $225 per bottle ($40 for Rose), are highly rated and have received numerous awards.
 Food and Wine Magazine rated Quixote one of the twenty best new wineries in the world between 1999 and 2004.